Measurement Science

 Distributed snow and avalanche warning system

 In the Research Council's ENERGIX programme, NORCE leads the radically innovative research project MESSENGER-SWE.
 Our aim is to improve forecast models for meltwater runoff.
 Hydropower companies use the models to optimize production.
 Here we use fibre optic technology to provide accurate measurements needed to improve the models.
-The snow that has accumulated in the mountain areas represents an important energy storage in the national and international energy system.

 This technology can also possibly be used for monitoring landslides.